Jerry Parr: Career with the Secret Service

 Parr's interest in joining the Secret Service originated as a boy after watching Code of the Secret Service (1939) starring Ronald Reagan as agent "Brass" Bancroft.
 He was working as a lineman for Florida Power and Light in 1962 when he was interviewed by a visiting recruiter for the Secret Service.
 When asked if he was able to assume the risks of the job, Parr replied it was probably no more dangerous than what he had been doing for the power company.
 He joined the Secret Service at age 32, the oldest rookie in his class.
 His first protection assignment was John F. Kennedy and Lyndon B. Johnson at the funeral of Eleanor Roosevelt.
 After Kennedy was assassinated, Parr was assigned to protect Marina Oswald, and Marguerite Oswald, the widow, and the mother, respectively, of Lee Harvey Oswald until completion of Marina's testimony before the Warren Commission.

 Over the next 23 years, Parr conducted 15 foreign and 65 domestic protective surveys for various presidents and vice presidents, and worked with security, intelligence and law enforcement professionals in all 50 states and in 37 countries.
 From 1969 to 1978, he worked for the Foreign Dignitary Division as a mid-level supervisor on the Humphrey, Agnew and Ford details, and directed security for 56 foreign heads of state, including Queen Elizabeth II of Britain, Emperor Hirohito of Japan, King Juan Carlos of Spain and Pope John Paul II.

 From 1978 to 1979, he was Special Agent in Charge of the Vice Presidential Protective Division, where he directed security for Vice President Mondale.
 In 1979, Parr moved to the Presidential Protective Division, where he was Special Agent in Charge and Head of the White House Detail.
 There, he directed security for Presidents Carter and Reagan.
 In 1982, he became Assistant Director of Protective Research, and in 1985, Parr retired from the Secret Service.
 Parr's story is told in his autobiography, In the Secret Service: The True Story Of The Man who Saved President Reagan (Tyndale House Publishing), co-authored by his wife Carolyn Parr.

 Ronald Reagan assassination attempt

 US President Ronald Reagan waves just before he is shot outside a Washington hotel on March 30, 1981.
-From left are an unidentified man in a business suit; Parr, in raincoat, who pushed Reagan into the limousine; press secretary James Brady, who was seriously wounded; Reagan; Michael Deaver, Reagan's aide; unidentified policeman; Washington policeman Thomas Delahanty, who was shot in the neck; and Secret Service agent Tim McCarthy, who was shot in the chest.
+From left are From left to right are Rick Ahearn, publicist for Reagan; Parr, in raincoat, who pushed Reagan into the limousine; press secretary James Brady, who was seriously wounded; Reagan; Michael Deaver, Reagan's aide; police Sergeant Herbert Granger; Washington policeman Thomas Delahanty, who was shot in the neck; and Secret Service agent Tim McCarthy, who was shot in the chest.